SimonTheLeg/deepwork/Readme.md

 ## Set-Up

 create a config file under ~/.deepwork/config.json and add the names of all communication applications.
-An example config can be found in [example-config.json](example-config.json)
+An example config can be found in [example-config.json](example-config.json).
+By default Mail and Calendar will be added.

 ## Usage